Kaqchikel language: Literacy

 Literacy rates in Kaqchikel are low.
 Literacy campaigns are usually conducted in Spanish, and promote Spanish.
 In fact, most Mayan people are more literate in Spanish than they are in their native tongue.
 However, this is changing due to the movement to promote Mayan language literacy.
 Kaqchikel is being taught in public schools such as Guatemala's intercultural bilingual education programs.
 United States universities also offer programs that give the opportunity to learn Kaqchikel, such as Tulane University and the University of Kansas.

-Distribution
+Geographic distribution

 The Kaqchikel language is spoken in the following municipalities (Variación Dialectal en Kaqchikel, 2000).